launchbynttdata/tf-azurerm-module_primitive-container_registry_scope_map/README.md

 These two commands will be utilized in the pipeline and if you cannot run them successfully locally, you are unlikely to see a different result in the pipeline.

 For convenience, a target exists that will execute both `make lint` and `make test` for you in sequence.
-Issue the following command to perfom a holistic lint and test:
+Issue the following command to perform a holistic lint and test:

 ```
 make check